HIV Mouth Sores: Causes, Symptoms and Treatments

 Oral Hairy Leukoplakia

 In this infection, hair-like growths develop on the tongue with white patches and ridges.
 However, they are not limited to the mouth and can also develop anywhere else in the body.
-The causal agent of this infection is Epstein-Barr virus.
+The causal agent of this infection is the Epstein-Barr virus.
 This virus attacks when the immune system is compromised and during the advanced HIV stage.
-Mild cases don’t always require treatment but if the condition is severe you might need to see a doctor immediately for the prescription of a suitable medication course.
+Mild cases don’t always require treatment, but if the condition is severe, you might need to see a doctor immediately for the prescription of a suitable medication course.

 Sexually Transmitted Infections

-• Gonorrhea: It is another STI that causes the appearance of white spots in the mouth or in the throat.
+• Gonorrhea: It is another STI that causes the appearance of white spots in the mouth or throat.
 Your doctor will recommend antibiotics for the treatment of gonorrhea mouth sores.
 Gonorrhea, which could cause a sore throat and sometimes white spots in your mouth.
 Antibiotics are the usual treatment.

 Sores – On or Over the Mouth